devonapple/Technical-Writing-Portfolio/docs/paypal/paypal_axointegration_sample_devonapple_20240307.md

-# Integrate card payments with JS SDK for direct merchants
+# Integrate card payments with JavaScript SDK for direct merchants

 ## How it works